 Elizabeth received her PhD from Tufts University in 2012 and BA from Dartmouth College in 2005.
-Her research focuses on using cognitive neuroscience to understand reading development and dyslexia.
-In addition, Elizabeth is interested in rapid automatized naming (RAN), the development of reading fluency, and subtypes of dyslexia.
-With experience as a high school teacher at Landmark School, she is also interested in bridging neuroscience research to education and how brain imaging can be used to predict and identify developmental disabilities.
+Her research focuses on using cognitive neuroscience to identify and understand developmental disabilities, including reading difficulties and dyslexia, as well as autism spectrum disorders.
+As a former high school teacher at Landmark School, she is also interested in bridging neuroscience research to education and applied settings.

 Saygin, Z.*, Norton, E. S.*, Osher, D., Beach, S. D., Cyr, A. B., Ozernov-Palchik, O., Yendiki, A., Fischl, B., Gaab, N., & Gabrieli, J. D. E. (2013).
 Tracking the roots of reading ability: White matter volume and integrity correlate with phonological awareness in pre-reading kindergarten children.
 The Journal of Neuroscience, 33(33), 13251-13258.
 DOI: 10.1523/JNeurosci.4383-12.2013 (*Authors contributed equally)

 Norton, E. S., & Wolf, M. (2012).
 Rapid automatized naming (RAN) and reading fluency: Implications for understanding and treatment of reading disabilities.
 Annual Review of Psychology, 63, 427-452.
 DOI: 10.1146/annurev-psych-120710-100431.